-The "simerr" command refers to bit 28 from Table 4.7.
+The "simerr" command refers to bit 28 from Table 4.8.
 The command can be issued to view status of bit 28 or turn bit 28 on or off.
-The simulated error command is useful for customers, who need to test their error handling routines.
-When a simmulated error occurs, the "red" status LED turns on.
+The simulated error command is useful for customers, who need to test their error-handling routines.
+When a simmulated error occurs, the "red" status LED turns on; refer to Section 4.2.4-Sensor Status LED.